Washington A16, 2000: April 15, 2000

 On April 15 the Washington D.C.
 Police preemptively raided (without a search warrant) the Convergence Center, citing fire safety.
 This police action was cited as an 'unconstitutional raid' during the subsequent class action lawsuit.

-The day before the larger protest scheduled on April 16, a smaller group of protesters demonstration against the Prison-Industrial Complex in the District of Columbia.
+The day before the larger protest scheduled on April 16, a smaller group of protesters demonstrated against the Prison-Industrial Complex in the District of Columbia.
 Mass arrests were conducted; 678 people were arrested, including bystanders, journalists and tourists when the police did a sweep of the block.
 Majority of the arrests on April 15 occurred at 20th Street NW between I and K streets.
 Three-time Pulitzer Prize winning, Washington Post photographer Carol Guzy was detained by police and arrested on April 15, and two journalists for the Associated Press also reported being struck by police with batons.

 These arrests on April 15 were accused of being false and later spurred a class action lawsuit called 'Becker, et al. v.
 District of Columbia, et al..'.